laurenbrabbin/javascript-web-applications/notes-app/README.md

 2. Make sure npm run build is running.
 3. Open (or refresh) the web page — you should see the empty array of notes [] being logged in the console.
 4. How would you modify the previous diagram to reflect the changes you made?

+## Challenge 4

+Test-drive a new class NotesView, similar to the View class seen in the previous example.

+This class will:

+1. have a constructor
+   the model should be dependency-injected into it.
+2. have a method displayNotes which will: get the list of notes from the model. for each note, create a new div element on the page (with an HTML class "note").

+You'll have to research how an HTML class can be set to an element in JavaScript.